 Where to watch.

-Watch The Sleep Experiment with a subscription on Prime Video, rent on Fandango at Home, Apple TV, or buy on Fandango at Home, Apple TV.
+Rent The Sleep Experiment on Fandango at Home, or buy it on Fandango at Home.

 Critics Reviews